TerryLoc/sell_ur_stuff/business_plan.md

 ---

 ### Conclusion
 Sell Your Stuff is my love letter to Ireland—a place where we can share our preloved treasures, save a few euros, and do our bit for the planet.
-With Django keeping us steady and Cloudinary making our photos shine, we’re ready to bring the craic to second-hand shopping.
+With Django keeping us steady and an image database making our photos shine, we’re ready to bring the craic to second-hand shopping.
 I’m putting my heart into this because I believe in the power of community, sustainability, and a good bargain.
 With €12,000, we’ll launch, grow, and make Sell Your Stuff a name every Irish household knows.
 Let’s build a platform that’s as warm as an Irish welcome and as fun as a trad session—together, we’ll make second-hand magic! 💚

 ---